telerik/teststudio-docs/docs/features/project-explorer/overview.md

 - **Used By** - Active for test used in Test as Step and shows a list of all test containing a reference to that one.

+- **In Development/Remove In Development** - Active for web and wpf tests and indicates whether the test will be included in compilation. **Load and Manual tests could not be set 'In Development' mode.**

+- **Exclude from Project** - remove the test or folder from the project, but keep it on disk.

 - **Properties** - show all test properties.

-- **In Development/Remove In Development** - Active for web and wpf tests and indicates whether the test will be included in compilation. **Load and Manual tests could not be set 'In Development' mode.**
+## Folder File Context Menu Options

+![Folder Context Menu][3]

+The folder context menu options are a mix of the Project and Test context menus options.

-**In Development/Remove In Development** is also applicable for folders in Project Explorer providing both options.
+> **In Development/Remove In Development** is also applicable for folders in Project Explorer providing both options.
 The option selected will be applied to all tests in the folder regardless their initial state.

-![Folder Context Menu][3]
+## General Context Menu Options

 - **Cut** - keyboard shortcut is Ctrl+X.